nim-lang/Nim/doc/manual.md

 In this trail, the formal parameters of candidates are compared in order (1st parameter, 2nd parameter, etc.) to search for a candidate that has an unrivaled specificity.
-If such a formal parameter is found, the candidate it belongs to is chosen as the resolved match.
+If such a formal parameter is found, the candidate it belongs to is chosen as the resolved symbol.

 Third Trial: Complexity Analysis
 ----------------------------------

 A slight clarification: While category matching digests all the formal parameters of a candidate at once, specificity comparison and complexity analysis operate one after the other on each formal parameter.
-The following is the final trial to disambiguate a candidate when a pair of formal parameters have the same hierarchical order.
+The following is the final trial to disambiguate a symbol choice when a pair of formal parameters have the same hierarchical order.

 The complexity of a type is essentially its number of modifiers and depth of shape.
 The definition with the *highest* complexity wins.
 Consider the following types: